-B. Failure to Require All Parking Spaces in Accordance with City Standards
+A. Failure to Require All Parking Spaces in Accordance with City Standards

-The Los Angeles Municipal Code mandates that all parking spaces required by City parking standards "shall be provided" by a project.3 In this case, however, the Planning Commission's Condition of Approval number 10 states that the Project shall provide a maximum of 533 parking spaces.4 This condition is inconsistent with City standards and should be revised so that no less than 533 parking spaces must be provided by the Project.
+The Los Angeles Municipal Code mandates that all parking spaces required by City parking standards "shall be provided" by a project.2 In this case, however, the Planning Commission's Condition of Approval number 9 states that the Project shall provide a maximum of 843 parking spaces, including a maximum number of commercial and office spaces.3 This condition is inconsistent with City standards and should be revised so that no less than 843 total parking spaces must be provided by the Project, including no less than the required number of office and commercial spaces.